52North/sensorweb-server-helgoland/docs/configuration.md

     ignore-resource-not-found="false" ignore-unresolvable="false" order="1" />
 ```

+A placeholder can now be declared within Spring XML files via `${placeholder:default}`.
+If present in the application properties file (your one or the default) it will be
+replaced, otherwise the given default will be used.

+#### Separate Configuration Sections

 To keep overview we can separate parts of the configuration files and include them
 via file import, e.g. `<import resource="mvc.xml" />`.

 ### Dispatcher Configuration